 Elections in 2006 were a litmus test of MONUC's control over the peace process.
 In addition to the primary function of supporting the MONUC mandate, IACs provided support to the electoral process.
-As the Independent Electoral Commission (IEC) had insufficient assets to manage such a complex operation, MONUC Aviation Section provided logistical support for voter registration, the referendum and both rounds of the elections.
-The electoral process was extensive and covered over 200 electoral sites across the DRC by air, enabling almost 18 million Congolese to exercise their right to vote in the first round of the elections.
+As the Independent Electoral Commission (IEC) had insufficient assets to manage such a complex operation, MONUC Aviation Section provided logistical support for voter registration, the referendum and both rounds of the electoral sites across the DRC by air, enabling almost 18 million Congolese to exercise their right to vote in the first round of the elections.
 While all 11 Mi-17s were pooled in for this huge logistics exercise, Mi-35s provided the necessary deterrent strength in troublesome areas.